-There’s never a bad time to go to Vegas and that includes the most wonderful time of the year!
+There’s never a wrong time to go to Vegas, including the most wonderful time of the year!

 Here are the Best Christmas Activities in Vegas!